Alternative to the Michigan FAIR Plan

 markets.

 If you are looking for an alternative to the Michigan FAIR Plan, you may be able to find adequate and affordable coverage through the private insurance marketplace.
-The Michigan FAIR Plan does not need to be your last resort for protecting your assets in a high-risk area.
+FAIR Plans usually need to be your last resort for protecting your assets in a high-risk area.

 Unable to Obtain Coverage?